 How long your case takes to resolve depends on how long ago you were charged, the severity of the offense, and other related factors.
 Our team wants a speedy resolution, just like you do.
 So, we will do everything in our power to keep your case moving forward.

-Our lead attorney, David McKenzie, has more than 20 years of legal experience.
-In that time, he’s secured positive outcomes for even seemingly hopeless cases.
-Attorney McKenzie will advocate for you at every step of the legal process.
+Attorney David C. McKenzie III has secured positive outcomes for even seemingly hopeless cases.
+David will advocate for you at every step of the legal process.
 With him on your side, you can focus on your job, family, and friends.

 Discuss Your Legal Options with Our Team Today

 You don’t have to face the legal process alone.
 You can have our law firm on your side.
-We can start working on your defense as soon as you connect with our firm.
+We can start working on your defense as soon as you connect with us.
 To begin your case review, call now.
 Our line is open 24/7.